Blog Articles

 Most of the required new hire paperwork in California can be filled out on the employee’s first day.
 The exception is the Disability Insurance Provisions (Form DE 2515), which must be provided to the employee within five days of hiring.

 New hire orientation is also a good time to provide any company-specific documents before your employee begins work.
-For instance, you might require a non-disclosure agreement (NDA) to protect proprietary company information.
 Additional policies may include:

 Take an Office Tour